 Fei Men, Craig Gundersen, Marcelo L. Urquia, et Valerie Tarasuk (2019).

 Prescription medication nonadherence associated with food insecurity: A population-based cross-sectional study

 CMAJ Open , E590-E597

-Everett Vun, Sarah Turner, Natalie Mota, Tracie O. Afifi, Jitender Sareen, and Renée El-Gabalawy (2018).
+Everett Vun, Sarah Turner, Natalie Mota, Tracie O. Afifi, Jitender Sareen, et Renée El-Gabalawy (2018).